MobulaKuhlii/logic-puzzle-games/README.md

 # Logic Puzzle Games

-This project includes an application featuring various games of the logic puzzle type with configurable settings, solvers and file I/O.
+This project implements (WIP) a web app featuring various games (currently only 1) of the logic puzzle type with configurable settings, solvers and file I/O.

 &nbsp;

-This is an initial version, 'alpha' so to speak, a subject to further development.

-&nbsp;

-All config files are provided to easily setup a working local copy with `npm`.
+All project files are provided to setup a working local copy with docker and npm.